flaviogheri/autonomous-vehicles/README.md

 Ros will be used in the Land Rover system to read the Lidar sensor data and for for the python code to work with the thymio

+## Chrony Setup
+Chrony is an implementation of NTP, it allows for the pi's to synchronize their time even if internet is not connected to one of them.
+It acts as a daemon in the background.
+So when setup it should never need to be reconfigured or edited with afterwards.
+### Synchronizing Chrony Client (Student Pi's)
+Go in the Pi terminal
+type 'sudo apt-get install vim-y' to install vim, (a unix text editor) make sure you are connecting to the correct router on the rasberry pi, then to find your ip type 'ip a | grep inet', and copy the third line with 'inet', (may differ: should read something such as '10.10.20.153/24', only copy the fist section, in this case that would be '10.10.20.153' type 'vim /etc/chrony/chrony.conf'

+Below the initial comment, (above all other code) write in a new line: 'server <copied_ip> iburst prefer' where <copied_ip> is the item you have just copied then finally save the document by pressing Ctrl + C, typing ':x' and pressing Enter.
+(you should have now returned to the original terminal window) then type 'systemctl restart chrony' to check if the server is working, type: 'chronyc sources'